-Officers will activate the Event (Record) Mode to record any Law Enforcement Encounters and any other situations or circumstances that the officer deems necessary and in accordance with this policy.
+Officers will activate the Event (Record) Mode when dispatched to a call for service, to record any Law Enforcement Encounters and any other situations or circumstances that the officer deems necessary and in accordance with this policy.

 The BWC should remain activated and in the Event (Record) Mode throughout the entirety of a Law Enforcement Encounter, investigation, or until the officer leaves the scene unless one of the below-listed exemptions exists.
 The MUTE function of the BWC should not be activated except in accordance with the below exemptions as well.
 This is to ensure the integrity of the recording and to document all actions taken by the officer as well as interactions with involved parties.